 Chart Patterns That Can Be Continuation or Reversal

 These can serve as reversal or continuation patterns.
-What they share is that the price range converges into a narrower range until price breaks out either in the direction of the trend (continuation) or in the opposite direction (reversal).
+What they share is that the price range converges into a narrower range until the price breaks out either in the direction of the trend (continuation) or in the opposite direction (reversal).

 The symmetrical triangle pattern can be either bullish or bearish, depending on the market.
 In either case, it is normally a continuation pattern, which means the market will usually continue in the same direction as the overall trend once the pattern has formed.